 The final step – Step 5 – will require you to sign and date the form.
 Your employer will complete the employer information required at the bottom of the form.

-Remember, your employer already has the income information from your primary job available for calculation purposes.
+Remember, your employer already has the income information from your primary job for calculation purposes.
 With the W-4, you’re really just apprising them of any adjustments that will need to be made, reflecting either upward or downward adjustments in your employment income.